Back to Blog

 Is it safe to wait a few weeks before having a root canal?

 Whether a short delay is safe depends entirely on the condition of the tooth.
-In some cases, a brief wait may not significantly change the prognosis, particularly if the infection is in its early stages.
+In some cases, a brief wait may not significantly change the prognosis, particularly if the infection is in its early stages and there are no acute symptoms.
 However, in other cases — especially where there is active infection, swelling, or significant pain — delaying even a few weeks could allow the condition to worsen.
 Your dentist can advise on how urgently treatment is needed based on a clinical assessment.
+If you are experiencing worsening symptoms while waiting, it is important to contact your dental practice promptly.

 Can antibiotics replace the need for a root canal?

-Antibiotics may be prescribed to help manage an active infection, but they alone do not resolve the underlying problem — the infected or damaged tissue inside the tooth remains.
-Without removing the source of infection through root canal treatment or extraction, the problem is likely to return.
+Antibiotics may be prescribed by your dentist to help manage an active infection, particularly if there is swelling or if the infection is spreading.
+However, antibiotics alone do not resolve the underlying problem — the infected or damaged tissue inside the tooth remains.
+Antibiotics can reduce symptoms temporarily, but without removing the source of infection through root canal treatment or extraction, the problem is likely to return.
 Antibiotics are best viewed as a supportive measure rather than a definitive treatment for an infected tooth pulp.

 Will I definitely lose my tooth if I delay treatment?

 Not necessarily.
 Some teeth can still be successfully treated after a period of delay, depending on the extent of damage and infection.
-However, the longer treatment is postponed, the greater the risk that complications may arise.
-Each case is unique, and the only reliable way to determine the current status of your tooth is through a clinical examination.
+However, the longer treatment is postponed, the greater the risk that complications may arise that could make the tooth unrestorable.
+Each case is unique, and the only reliable way to determine the current status of your tooth and the available treatment options is through a clinical examination with your dentist.

 Is root canal treatment painful?

-Modern root canal treatment is carried out under local anaesthetic, which numbs the area and aims to prevent pain during the procedure.
-The experience is generally described as comparable to having a filling placed.
-Some mild discomfort may be felt for a few days after treatment, but this is usually manageable with over-the-counter pain relief.
+Modern root canal treatment is carried out under local anaesthetic, which numbs the area and ensures you should not feel pain during the procedure.
+Many patients report that the experience is similar to having a filling placed.
+Some mild discomfort or tenderness may be felt for a few days after treatment, but this is usually manageable with over-the-counter pain relief.
+If you have concerns about dental anxiety or discomfort, discussing your worries with your dentist beforehand can help ensure you feel supported throughout the process.

 Conclusion